FrietzeLabUVM/TAP/README.md

 ## Special (may replace parameters that are otherwise Required)
 -c, --config
-:A valid configuration file, each line of which specifies R1 fastq files, optionally comma delimited with a second entry for final file name prefix.
+: A valid configuration file, each line of which specifies R1 fastq files, optionally comma delimited with a second entry for final file name prefix.
 A # commented header is also allowed with lines that start with #CMD being parsed for command line parameters.
 The config file can specify all required and optional parameters in this way.

 -ref, --reference
-:Path to parent directory for all reference components
+: Path to parent directory for all reference components

 ## Required
 -o, --outDir